logankaminer/SAT/README.md

 - `allow_redirects`,       (boolean flag to globally allow/disallow redirects)
 - `fingerprint_threshold`, (unimplemented)
 - `silent`                 (boolean flag to allow/disallow print output)

+### Framework Behavior ###

+Upon instantiation, SAT creates a session object with a randomized Mozilla user-agent and a random DNT (Do Not Track) value.
+Both of these values can be overidden with Config parameters.

 ### Framework Execution ###